ppy/osu-wiki/news/2025/2025-07-14-project-loved-july-2025.md

 [![](/wiki/shared/news/2025-07-14-project-loved-july-2025/1660405.jpg)](https://osu.ppy.sh/community/forums/topics/2104924)

-[sky_delta vs. Tanchiky - Fuse](https://osu.ppy.sh/beatmapsets/1660405#osu) by ::Arushii::{ user=15664628 }, [Regussy](https://osu.ppy.sh/users/23487351), and ::Zenoc::{ user=16121913 }\
+[sky_delta vs. Tanchiky - Fuse](https://osu.ppy.sh/beatmapsets/1660405#osu) by ::Arushii::{ user=15664628 }, ::Regussy::{ user=23487351 }, and ::Zenoc::{ user=16121913 }\
 175 BPM, 3:32 | 5.17★, 5.24★, 6.13★, 6.39★, 6.56★\
 *description written by ::Lilian::{ user=8589120 }*

 This month's Ranked Reject is about as high octane as you can get.
 We bring you [sky_delta vs. Tanchiky - Fuse](https://osu.ppy.sh/beatmapsets/1660405#osu) mapped by ::Arushii::{ user=15664628 }.

 Arushii is back with another graveyarded mapset, with this one created all the way back in 2021.
 That's old enough to make it his very first tech-focused mapset, which is mind blowing when you take a look at his current repertoire.
 Of course, its age doesn't stop this map from being a blast to play, bringing back the feel of mappers like ::Akali::{ user=2127359 } with its flow-heavy technical style.
-Complete with guest difficulties by ::Regussy::{ user=23487351 } and [Zenoc](https://osu.ppy.sh/users/16121913), this mapset may be on the smaller side, but when you've played through the map four times and are coming back for your fifth, it sure won't feel that way.
+Complete with guest difficulties by ::Regussy::{ user=23487351 } and ::Zenoc::{ user=16121913 }, this mapset may be on the smaller side, but when you've played through the map four times and are coming back for your fifth, it sure won't feel that way.

 Make sure to vote Yes to see this set in Loved this month!!